junwen-k/use-ask/packages/react/README.md

 # @ui-call/react

-Idiomatic React bindings for `@ui-call/core`, built on top of `useSyncExternalStore` for stable, performant reactivity in React 18+.
+Idiomatic React bindings for `@ui-call/core`, built on `useSyncExternalStore` for stable, performant reactivity in React 18+.

 ## 📦 Installation